moorepants/eme150a/ta-guide.rst

   discussion section activities, etc. Please arrange this to fit our schedules.
 - If you want to meet with me, check my `work calendar`_ for an open weekday slot and send me a request via email.
+- I strictly use the Linux OS and strive to use open source tools for most of my work.
+I prefer not to have to deal with any Microsoft Office suite file types.
+Please avoid these and choose LibreOffice for Google equivalents so that we can easily collaborate and share.

 .. _work calendar:  http://www.moorepants.info/work-calendar.html